Annbot/loopback-example/README.md

 Name|Description
 ---|---
 [angular-live-set-example](https://github.com/strongloop/angular-live-set-example)|Example of realtime LoopBack/AngularJS app using HTML5 server-sent events.
-[loopback-android-getting-started](https://github.com/strongloop/loopback-android-getting-started)|How to use the LoopBack Android SDK
+[loopback-android-getting-started](https://github.com/strongloop/loopback-android-getting-started)|How to use the LoopBack Android SDK.
 [loopback-component-push](https://github.com/strongloop/loopback-component-push/tree/master/example/server-2.0)|LoopBack 2.x examples are in the `example/serve-2.0` directory.
 [loopback-component-storage](https://github.com/strongloop/loopback-component-storage/tree/master/example-2.0)|LoopBack 2.0 examples are in the `example-2.0` directory.
 [loopback-example-angular](https://github.com/strongloop/loopback-example-angular)|A simple "to do" list using AngularJS on the client and LoopBack on the server.